ertis-research/kafka-ml/kustomize/README.md

   # Choose your kustomize version
   - github.com/ertis-research/kafka-ml/kustomize/master

-# Namespace where KafkaML will be deployed
+# Namespace where Kafka-ML will be deployed
 namespace: kafkaml

 configMapGenerator: